Ryan-E-Mark/Ryan-E-Mark/README.md

 # Hi there 👋, my name is Ryan

-### I am a student at BloomTech, studying Full Stack Web Development
+- 👩‍💻 Full Stack Web Developer

-- 🔭 I’m currently working on personal projects and becoming a better developer
-- 🌱 I’m currently learning algorithms :sweat_smile:
+- 🤔 Exploring new technologies and developing software solutions and quick hacks.
 - 💬 Ask me about anything!
 I'm very easy going
 - ⚡ Fun fact: I was born and raised in Alaska